A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Datasets and Experimental Studies

 \textbf{Bijection}.
 Many existing papers, including some of the benchmarking papers, have used datasets that consist of two KGs where almost every entity in one KG has one and only one aligned entity in the other KG, i.e., there is bijection between the two KGs.
 Such datasets have been generated from different language versions of Wikipedia (e.g., DBP15K~\citep{JAPE2017} and SRPRS$_\text{multi}$~\citep{guo2019learning}) and the application argued for such datasets is aligning two KGs in different languages, i.e., \textit{multilingual EA}.
 However, such application instances are infrequent in real life.

-We argue that the following scenario is more common: two KGs come from two different sources, e.g., a generic KG built from Wikipedia and the other built from a domain-specific source such as medicine, sports players and teams, locations, flights, etc. The difference in the two sources is typically not language but the coverage of knowledge, so that the two KGs are complementary to each other and aligning them will help enrich the KGs.
-Therefore, there should not be bijection between the KGs.
-Actually, a recent paper~\citep{zhao2020experimental} also points out that bijection is an unrealistic setting and created DBP-FB, a dataset consisting of two KGs built from different sources, DBpedia and Freebase.
-This is a great step towards non-bijection datasets, but unfortunately, an important limitation of DBP-FB is that it does not contain any generic attribute (e.g., year, address, etc) triples except entity names and hence does not suffice the need of most recent EA techniques, which make heavy use of generic attributes as features.
-From our experiments (Table~\ref{table-exp-1-results}) we see that most recent EA techniques use attributes as input features and the most effective EA techniques are from them.

-Creating datasets that come from different sources is challenging.
+We argue that the following scenario is more common: two KGs come from different sources, e.g., a generic KG built from Wikipedia and the other from a domain-specific source such as medicine, locations, flights and music.
+The difference in the sources is typically not language but the coverage of knowledge, so the two KGs are complementary to each other and aligning them helps enrich them.
+Therefore, \textit{non-bijection} between the KGs is desired.
+A recent paper~\citep{zhao2020experimental} also points out that bijection is an unrealistic setting and created \textit{DBP-FB}, a dataset consisting of two KGs built from different sources, DBpedia and Freebase.
+It is a great step towards non-bijection datasets, but unfortunately, a big limitation of DBP-FB is that it does not contain any generic attribute (e.g., year, address, etc) triples except entity names and hence does not suffice the need of most recent EA techniques, which make heavy use of generic attributes as features.
+From our experiments (Table~\ref{table-exp-1-results}) we see that most recent EA techniques use generic attributes as input features which are essential for effectiveness.
+Creating datasets coming from different sources is challenging.
 A recent industrial benchmark dataset MED-BBK-9K~\citep{zhang2020an} is built from different sources.
-However, this dataset also has the bijection problem and the number of unique entities covered in this dataset is less than $10,000$.
+However, this dataset also has the bijection problem and the size is small: the number of unique entities covered in this dataset is less than $10,000$.